computershy/Air-Quality/README.md

 **Project Overview**

-This project analyzes layoffs data to identify trends and patterns in workforce reductions.
+This project analyzes layoff data to identify trends and patterns in workforce reductions.
 The dataset covers the period from 2020 to 2024.

 Workflow:
 - Data Cleaning